iMAboud/iMA-Menu/README.md

 ![](https://i.imgur.com/kdpAAlv.png)

+- StremiM utilizes "Peario" and "Stremio" to stream a movie to a friend the easy way.
 - Added Color picking anywhere, right click on the pixel color to copy hex to clipboard
 - Added Merging 2 files (Video / Audio) to overlap.